 - Minimum Program Entry Requirements

 - Recommended Course Sequence and

 On each program guide you will find a vital information regarding your program as well as information about who the Program Advisors are and the courses required for completion of the program.
 Some programs require students to complete all minimum entry requirements before beginning the program courses while others allow students to take program courses while completing the entry requirements.

-Students are strongly encouraged to work closely with an Academic Success Coordinator and their Program Advisors to determine which courses to register for and when.
-Associate in Arts (AA) degree students, Health Broad Field AS degree students, and students who intend to transfer are strongly encouraged to work with the Transfer Center to plan for registration.
+Students are strongly encouraged to work closely with their Pathway Advisors and their Program Faculty to determine which courses to register for and when.
+Associate in Arts (AA) degree students, Health Broad Field AS degree students, and students who intend to transfer are strongly encouraged to work with the Advising Center to plan for registration.

 View Program Requirement Guides